-The indoor programme runs from September to April (excluding December) and is held on the last Tuesday of each month.
-Meetings start at 19:30 and are held in the Post Office Sports and Social club on Bourges Boulevard Peterborough PE1 2AU.
+The indoor programme runs from October 2022 to April 2023 and is normally held on the last Tuesday of each month.
+Meetings start at 19:30 and are held in the Post Office Sports and Social Club on Bourges Boulevard Peterborough PE1 2AU.

-Meetings are open to all, bird club members and occasional visitors.
-All we ask of visitors is to make a small donation to help with the running of these events and if you enjoy it, you could join for £12 for the household.
+Meetings are open to all, Bird Club members and occasional visitors.
+All we ask of visitors is to make a small donation to help with the running of these events and if you enjoy it, you could join for only £15 for the household.
 A warm welcome awaits with a professional bar serving the usual alcoholic drinks as well as teas and coffee.

 Why not join us for our next season of exciting and informative indoor meetings.

 All meetings are held at the Post Office Club, Bourges Boulevard.
 Peterborough PE1 2AU.
 Doors open from 7.05pm with meetings getting underway at 7.30pm.
 As a courtesy to fellow members, please wear masks when entering the venue and until seated.
 Non-members are welcome, so encourage your friends to pay us a visit.